IBM/license-scanner/README.md

       --configName string   Base name for config file (default "config") --configPath string   Path to any config files -c, --copyrights          Flag copyrights
-      --custom string       Custom templates to use (default "..")
-  -d, --debug               Enable debug logging
+      --custom string       Custom templates to use (default "default") -d, --debug               Enable debug logging
-  -f, --file string         A file in which to identify licenses -x, --hash                Output file hash
+      --dir string          A directory in which to identify licenses -f, --file string         A file in which to identify licenses -x, --hash                Output file hash
   -h, --help                help for license-scanner